Hawaii Military and Veterans Benefits

 Application processing will take four to six weeks.
 The Department of Education will contact all applicants regarding program eligibility.

-Eligibility: Nonresidents may be allowed to pay resident tuition if they qualify as one of the following:
+Who is eligible for Hawaii Residency for Tuition Purposes (Veterans, Service Members and Dependents)?
+Nonresidents may be allowed to pay resident tuition if they qualify as one of the following:

 United States military personnel and their authorized dependents during the period such personnel are stationed in Hawai‘i on active duty;